-- 2.3.1 The Company, in full compliance with the provisions and requirements of article 44 of Law 4449/2017 elected during the Annual General Meeting of shareholders on June 29th, 2018 the Audit Committee, which consists of the following non-executive Board Members:
+2.3.1 The Company, fully compliant with the provisions and requirements of Article 44 of Law 4449/2017, elected at the annual Ordinary General Meeting of Shareholders held on 28 June 2019 an Audit Committee consisting of the following physical persons:

-- 1) Mr. Nikolaos Regos of Eleftherios,
+1) Dimitrios Panagotas of Ioannis, Certified Auditor-Accountant in suspension.

-- 2) Ms. Aliki Benroubi of Samuel and
+2) Aliki Benroubi of Sam Samuel, independent non-executive member of the Board of Directors.

-- 3) Mr. Nikolaos Vlachos of Matthaios.

-It is noted that from the above members, two (2) (Nikolaos Regos and Aliki Benroubi) are also independent non-executive members of the Board of Directors.
+3) Nikolaos Vlachos of Matthew, non-executive member of the Board of Directors.

+Mr. Dimitrios Panagotas was appointed Chairman of the Audit Committee, while his term of office was set at three years.
-- 2.3.2 The responsibilities and duties of the Audit Committee include: - a) monitoring the Financial reporting process and submission of proposals or recommendations for the integrity of the process, - b) monitoring the effective operation of the internal control system and the risk management system, as well as monitoring the proper operation of the Company's internal audit unit, - c) monitoring the course of the mandatory audit of annual separate and consolidated financial statements of the Company, - d) reviewing and monitoring issues relating to the existence and maintenance of objectivity and independence of the legal auditor or auditing firm, especially as regards to the provision of other services by the legal auditor or the auditing firm, towards the Company, - e) informing the Company's Board of Directors about the outcome of the mandatory audit and the explaining the contribution of the mandatory audit into the integrity of the Financial information, and - f) the active participation in the process of appointing Certified Auditors and the articulation of a proposal with regard to the Auditing Firm which will undertake the mandatory and statutory audit of the financial statements. - 2.3.3 The mission of the Audit Committee is to ensure the effectiveness and efficiency of the corporate activities, to control the reliability of Financial information provided to investors and Company shareholders, the compliance of the Company with the effective legal and regulatory framework, the protection of the Company's investments and assets and locating and handling the most significant risks.

-The broad audit responsibilities of the Audit Committee include among others monitoring the correct and efficient operation of the internal control system and risk management system, auditing the financial statements before their approval by the Board of Directors, monitoring the financial reporting process applied by the Company, ensuring the coordination of the audit work, the quality, independence and performance of Auditors.
+2.3.2 The responsibilities and duties of the Audit Committee include:

+(a) monitoring the Financial reporting process and submission of proposals or recommendations for the integrity of the process,

+(b) monitoring the effective operation of the internal control system and the risk management system, as well as monitoring the proper operation of the Company's internal audit unit,

+(c) monitoring the course of the mandatory audit of annual separate and consolidated financial statements of the Company,

+(d) reviewing and monitoring issues relating to the existence and maintenance of objectivity and independence of the legal auditor or auditing firm, especially as regards to the provision of other services by the legal auditor or the auditing firm, towards the Company,

+(e) informing the Company's Board of Directors about the outcome of the mandatory audit and the explaining the contribution of the mandatory audit into the integrity of the financial information, and

+(f) the active participation in the process of appointing Certified Auditors and the articulation of a proposal with regard to the Auditing Firm which will undertake the mandatory and statutory audit of the financial statements.

+2.3.3 The mission of the Audit Committee is to ensure the effectiveness and efficiency of the corporate activities, to control the reliability of Financial information provided to investors and Company shareholders, the compliance of the Company with the effective legal and regulatory framework, the protection of the Company's investments and assets and locating and handling the most significant risks.
+The broad audit responsibilities of the Audit Committee include among others monitoring the correct and efficient operation of the internal control system and risk management system, auditing the financial statements before their approval by the Board of Directors, monitoring the financial reporting process applied by the Company, ensuring the coordination of the audit work, the quality, independence and

-- 2.3.4 The Audit Committee convened 5 times during financial year 2018 (01/01/2018-31/12/2018). - 2.3.5 It is clarified that the Ordinary Auditor of the Company, who conducts the audit of the annual and semi-annual financial statements, does not provide other non-auditing services to the Company, nor is he related in any other way with the Company, in order thus to ensure his objectivity, impartiality and independence, with the exception of assurance services that concern the conduct of the special tax audit required according to the provisions of article 65A of Law 4174/2013, according to which after the audit the "Annual Tax Certificate" is issued, following the relevant Report.
+2.3.4 The Audit Committee convened 5 times during financial year 2019 (01/01/2019-31/12/2019).

+2.3.5 It is clarified that the Ordinary Auditor of the Company, who conducts the audit of the annual and semi-annual Financial Statements, does not provide other non-auditing services to the Company, nor is he related in any other way with the Company, in order thus to ensure his objectivity, impartiality and independence, with the exception of assurance services that concern the conduct of the special tax audit required according to the provisions of article 65A of Law 41742013, according to which after the audit the "Annual Tax Certificate" is issued, following the relevant Report.